SAI-DILIP-CHINTHADA/YelpCamp/README.md

 <li>Users can create, edit, and remove campgrounds</li>
 <li>Users can review campgrounds once, and edit or remove their review</li>
-3.User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
+<li>User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account</li>
-4.Search campground by name or location
+<li>Search campground by name or location</li>
-5.Sort campgrounds by highest rating, most reviewed, lowest price, or highest price
+<li>Sort campgrounds by highest rating, most reviewed, lowest price, or highest price</li>

 ## Run it locally